joshcrain/joshcrain.io/about/site/colophon.md

 pageTitle: Colophon
 tags: about
 metaDescription: Notes on the tools, languages, publishing methods, and assets used in the production of this website.
-date: 2019-12-24
+date: 2020-08-24
 ---
- This site was created with VSCode on a Mac with HTML, Markdown, Liquid, Nunjucks, CSS, and Javascript.
-This site uses standards compliant mark-up and a custom responsive layout with the goal of simplicity and speed.
-I use <a href="https://11ty.io/" rel="noopener">Eleventy</a> for static page generation and <a href="https://www.netlify.com" rel="noopener">Netlify</a> for hosting.
+ <span class="dropcap">T</span>his website was created with Visual Studio Code on a Mac.
+It is written in HTML, Markdown, Liquid, Nunjucks, CSS, and Javascript.
+The mark-up is written to be compliant with web standards.
+The layout uses CSS Grid for a custom layout.

+ Eleventy is used for static page generation.
+Git is used for version control.
+Github is used to store the repository.
+Netlify hosts the website.
+The site uses <a href="https://speedlify-joshcrain.netlify.app/">a copy of Speedlify</a> to continuiously measure site performance.

  The serif typeface is <a href="https://fonts.google.com/specimen/EB+Garamond" rel="noopener">EB Garamond</a>.
-Foreground and background colors have a 4.5:1 contrast ratio at Level AA or better as specified by <a href="https://www.w3.org/TR/WCAG20/" rel="noopener">WCAG 2.0</a>.
+Special effort has been made to give the foreground and background colors a high contrast for those with limited sight.
+Text has a 4.5:1 contrast ratio at Level AA or better, as specified by <a href="https://www.w3.org/TR/WCAG20/" rel="noopener">WCAG 2.0</a>.